d-bl/MAE-gf/docs/droste.md

 and a plain text file (<a href="../data/wobble.txt" download>download</a>).

 On the right a distorted version that matches a Torchon grid.
-The units of the rose-ground are placed in different directions.
+The units of the rose-ground are placed in different directions, indicated with blue arrows.
 These units can be replaced with units of a bias ground.
-The green line indicates the working order inherited frm the first pair diagram.
+The green numbers and arrows indicate the working order inherited frm the first pair diagram.

 ### Generate diagrams (color coded and threads)